30 Emerging Travel Destinations for 2020

 Top Attractions: Uluru, Kakadu National Park, Kings Canyon, Alice Springs

 16. Prince Edward Island

-Long a favorite of Canadians traveling their own country, international visitors are beginning to flock to Prince Edward Island for its remarkable red beaches, laid-back seaside villages, tranquil nature walks, and farm-to-table dining.
+Long a favorite of Canadians traveling their own country, international visitors are beginning to flock to Prince Edward Island for the many unique things to do in Prince Edward Island: remarkable red beaches, laid-back seaside villages, tranquil nature walks, and farm-to-table dining.
 And with first-class tourism infrastructure, peaceful Prince Edward Island is happy to host these travelers looking for a break from it all.
-In an era where everyone everywhere seems in a rush all the time, Prince Edward Island offers the perfect digital detox destination for 2020.
+In an era where everyone everywhere seems in a rush all the time, Prince Edward Island offers the perfect digital detox destination.

 When to Visit: June to September

 Places to Visit: Prince Edward Island National Park, Confederation Bridge, Green Gables Heritage Place

 Where to Stay: Charlottetown (see best Charlottetown hotels)